Puntacana Resort and Club: History and development

 In 1969, Frank Rainieri, a Dominican entrepreneur in his 20s with a crop-dusting business, and Theodore Kheel, a New York attorney and labor mediator, acquired a 58-million-square-meter lot on the eastern end of the Dominican Republic, which was covered with jungle and six miles of beach.
 Their first project was a 40-guest hotel called the Punta Cana Club.

 In 1979, they constructed the Puntacana Hotel, followed by the Punta Cana International Airport in 1984.
 In 2000, the first of the residential community developments began, and six years later, Tortuga Bay opened a boutique hotel designed by fashion designer Oscar de la Renta.
-Puntacana Resort & Club has since grown to encompass over 15,000 acres.
+Puntacana Resort & Club has since grown to 15,000 acres.

 The Puntacana Foundation, made up of the Ecological Foundation and Community Services, has a 1,500-acre reserve that now serves as a research base for universities and a sanctuary for endangered species.
 The Puntacana Foundation has also opened two schools: the Ann & Ted Kheel Polytechnic and the Puntacana International School.
 The Foundation has a free health clinic in the local community of Véron.